Alamogordo, New Mexico: Visitor attractions

 New Mexico Museum of Space History is a state museum with the International Space Hall of Fame.

-Flickinger Center for Performing Arts is a 590-seat theater created in 1988 from a re-purposed movie theater.
+Flickinger Center for Performing Arts is a 590-seat theater created in 1988 from a repurposed movie theater.
 It hosts concerts and live theatrical performances by touring groups, and is the venue for the local amateur group Alamogordo Music Theater.

 Alamogordo Museum of History collects artifacts related to the history of Alamogordo and the Tularosa Basin.
 It is a private museum, operated by the Tularosa Basin Historical Society.

 Among notable items in the collection is a 47-star US Flag; New Mexico was the 47th state admitted to the Union, and US flags were made with 47 stars only for one month, until Arizona was admitted.

 The Museum shop has a large collection of local history books.
 The Historical Society also publishes its own series of monographs on local history, Pioneer.

 American Armed Forces Museum is a museum on U.S. Route 82 near Florida Avenue that opened in 2011.
 It collects and displays all kinds of military memorabilia from all wars and military engagements.

 The Shroud Exhibit And Museum, located in White Sands Mall, showcases a full-sized back-lit photographic transparency of the Shroud of Turin, a religious relic believed by some to be the burial cloth of Jesus Christ.
 They also feature a working VP8 Image Analyzer, the only one in the world where one can walk in and interact with this old analog computer.
 This town was founded the same year (1898) that Secundo Pia took the first photograph of the Shroud which started the modern investigation into the Shroud.
 This is highlighted in the museum.
 In 1977 in Albuquerque, they held the conference that resulted in the 1978 study of the Shroud with more scientists from New Mexico than any other state.
 The displayed photograph was created from the 1978 photographs made by Barrie M. Schwortz as part of the Shroud of Turin Research Project (STURP).
 The displays include historical background materials, scientific information, kiosks with a variety of information, videos available for viewing and an exhibit of electronic image analysis of the shroud, among other interesting artifacts.

 The Alameda Park Zoo, the oldest zoo in the southwestern U.S., is located in the city.
 Several Union-Apache battles were fought near Oliver Lee Memorial State Park.

 The Toy Train Depot, New Mexico's first railroad museum and home of America's Park Ride Train Museum.

 A sculpture called "The World's Largest Pistachio" is at McGinn's PistachioLand along U.S. 54.